 Please be advised that all requested and releasable documents, audio, and/or video will be made available online, in order to best ensure open access to this information by the public.
 You are encouraged to visit this site often as it will be updated on a rolling basis as additional information becomes available.

-The Sheriff’s Department has always felt that any person making a complaint about the Department or its operations is entitled to a response.
+The Sheriff’s Office has always felt that any person making a complaint about the Sheriff's Office or its operations is entitled to a response.
 Communication is vital to good law enforcement services and to develop community cooperation.
-The Department has a procedure which can be employed by the community to make complaints concerning Department policies, programs and personnel.
+The Sheriff's Office has a procedure which can be employed by the community to make complaints concerning Sheriff's policies, programs and personnel.

 You should first contact the Sheriff’s station where the incident occurred.
 You may also contact the Sheriff’s Professional Standards Bureau to file a complaint.